The Chintaro SQL Cloud Installation Guide is designed to provide step by step instructions for installation of Chintaro on the cloud.

 - You will need MDB Consulting's help to set up your Organisation in the Cloud and move your databases.

 - The cost for a Chintaro cloud licence is more than the local Access and SQL version.

 The first step to move to Chintaro Cloud is to book in a 'Go Live' date with Chintaro Support.
-This date is the day that you will draw a line in the sand that you will no longer use Chintaro local and from that day forward will be using the cloud version only.
+This date is the day that you will cease use of Chintaro local and from that day forward will be using the cloud version only.
 If you are a new Chintaro user, this will be the day that you start using Chintaro Cloud and will most likely be in conjunction with your training dates.